NebriBlackwing/Factorio-OffWorldShippingCo/README.md

     0.16.3 (2018-28-02):
         - Internal code clean up
         - fixed bug that caused shipping orders to start at level 200, it now starts at level 1 as intended.
+    0.16.4 (2018-08-03)
+        - complete mod overhaul!
+            - introduced shipping packages
+                - factory shipping package
+                - modular shipping package
+                - rail shipping package
+                - oil shipping package
+            - introduced shipping package research
+        - mod no longer modifies rocket_silo, this should allow all achievements to be completed with   this mod enabled.